-- 1. Each team has two salvage robots.
+- 1. Each robot can only be controlled by one participant. - 2.
+Each team has two salvage robots.
 The titanic ship, broken into two halves, rests on the bottom of water tank.
-The two robots would start initially from the collector position to salvage the broken ship bodies and place them on one of the collectors within a time limit of five minutes (the entire boat must be placed within the outer edges of the collector). - 2.
+The two robots would start initially from the collector position to salvage the broken ship bodies and place them on one of the collectors within a time limit of five minutes (the entire boat must be placed within the outer edges of the collector). - 3.
 The time to transport each broken ship body to the collector is recorded.
 The team that uses the shortest time to salvage the entire ship wins the competition.
 Should none of the teams complete the mission in five minutes; the team that salvaged half of the ship in the shortest time becomes the winner.